deVOL's new furniture will transform your kitchen into a Victorian stately home

 This table, like most of the collection, is inspired by Lanhydrock House in Cornwall – because the only thing more beautiful than Victorian regency are those inspired by the southern English coastline.

-'It's hard to better the whole concept of these rooms, their austere beauty, and their supreme functionality and most importantly, their ability to feel totally current,' deVOL shares in their discussion of the eternal kitchen trend.
+'It's hard to better the whole concept of these rooms, their austere beauty, and their supreme functionality and most importantly, their ability to feel totally current,' deVOL shares in their discussion of the eternal kitchen trend

 You can shop Heirloom Collection via deVOL's website.

-Megan is the News and Trends Editor at Homes & Gardens.
-She first joined Future Plc as a News Writer across their interiors titles, including Livingetc and Real Homes.
-As the News Editor, she often focuses on emerging microtrends, well-being stories, and celebrity-focused pieces.
+Megan is the Head of Celebrity Style News at Homes & Gardens.
+She first joined Future Plc as a News Writer across their interiors titles, including Livingetc and Real Homes, before becoming H&G's News Editor in April 2022.
+She now leads the Celebrity/ News team.

 Before joining Future, Megan worked as a News Explainer at The Telegraph, following her MA in International Journalism at the University of Leeds.
 During her BA in English Literature and Creative Writing, she gained writing experience in the US whilst studying in New York.
 Megan also focused on travel writing during her time living in Paris, where she produced content for a French travel site.